Postgraduate Research Studentships in Social Sciences

 - Social Work

-Applications for this studentship are invited from suitably qualified graduates.
-Candidates should hold, or expect to hold, relevant undergraduate and Master’s degrees (or equivalent) including some research experience.
+Studentships cover all tuition fees and include a tax-free maintenance grant (currently £15,009 per year), as well as a research training support grant.
+Applications for all studentships are invited from suitably qualified graduates.
+Candidates applying for a PhD studentships should hold, or expect to hold, relevant undergraduate and Master’s degrees (or equivalent) including some research experience.
+Candidates applying for a 1+3 studentship should hold or expect to hold a relevant undergraduate degree.
 Candidates will be interviewed, usually via telephone or Skype, as part of the selection process.
 EU and International applicants may be required to provide evidence of competence in the English Language.

 Tel: +44 (0)1603 591709